Occupational segregation in a Roy model with composition preferences: Empirical content of the Roy model with composition effects

 Individual~$i$'s realized income is~$Y_i=Y_{1i}$ when~$D_i=1$ and~$Y_{2i}$ when~$D_i=2$.
-We assume that the four distributions of realized incomes for each type and each sector are observed in the population.
+We assume that the four distributions of realized incomes for each group and each sector are observed in the population.
 Hence, the quantities~$\mbox{Pr}(Y_i\leq y, D_i = d,t_i=t)$ are assumed known for all~$t\in\{w,m\}$,~$d\in\{0,1\}$, and~$y\geq\underline w$.
-Type sector compositions~$(r^*_w,r^*_m)$ are observed.
+Group-sector compositions~$(r^*_w,r^*_m)$ are observed.
 They are assumed to be equilibrium compositions.
-The ratio~$r$ of total populations of both types is also observed.
+The ratio~$r$ of total populations of both groups is also observed.
 The cumulative distribution function~$F_\xi$ of the random utility term is assumed known.
 The minimum wage~$\underline w$ is also assumed known.